Gangsta rap: Ice-T's solo career

 Ice-T released one of the seminal albums of the genre, OG: Original Gangster in 1991.
 It also contained a song by his new thrash metal group Body Count, who released a self-titled album in 1992.
 Particular controversy surrounded one of its songs "Cop Killer".
 The rock song was intended to speak from the viewpoint of a police target seeking revenge on racist, brutal cops.
-Ice-T's rock song gained controversy, with observers ranging from President George H.W Bush and his Vice President Dan Quayle, the National Rifle Association, police organizations across the nation to various police advocacy groups.
+Ice-T's rock song gained controversy, with observers ranging from President George H.W Bush and his Vice President Dan Quayle, the National Rifle Association of America, police organizations across the nation to various police advocacy groups.
 Consequently, Time Warner Music refused to release Ice-T's upcoming album Home Invasion and dropped Ice-T from the label.
 Ice-T suggested that the furor over the song was an overreaction, telling journalist Chuck Philips "... they've done movies about nurse killers and teacher killers and student killers.
 Arnold Schwarzenegger blew away dozens of cops as the Terminator.
 But I don't hear anybody complaining about that."
 In the same interview, Ice-T suggested to Philips that the misunderstanding of "Cop Killer", the misclassification of it as a rap song (rather than a rock song), and the attempts to censor it had racial overtones: "The Supreme Court says it's OK for a white man to burn a cross in public.
 But nobody wants a black man to write a record about a cop killer."

 Ice-T's next album, Home Invasion, was postponed as a result of the controversy, and was finally released in 1993.
 While it contained gangsta elements, it was his most political album to date.
 After a proposed censoring of the Home Invasion album cover art, he left Warner Bros.
 Records.
 Ice-T's subsequent releases went back to straightforward gangsta rap, but were not as popular as his earlier releases.